 Withdrawal does not necessarily release students from financial obligations to the university.
 A Refund Schedule (below) determines the amount of tuition and/or fee charge or payment made that is available for return to students or families.

-Non-attendance, discontinuity of study, or abandonment of student is not a form of withdrawal.
-Students who fail to notify the university (consistent with the directions above) will continue to be charged for their program or course(s).
+Non-attendance, discontinuity of study, or abandonment of your course(s) or program is not a form of withdrawal.
+Students who fail to notify the university (consistent with the directions above) will continue to be charged for their course(s) or program.

 The Office of the Registrar publishes the official withdrawal schedule.
 Click here for more information.